mouachan/companies-svc/README.md

 This demo uses Quarkus, mongodb panache (more details : https://quarkus.io/guides/mongodb-panache) it aims to :
 - create API company management services to add/update/remove a company
 - build and deploy the service using openshift S2I

+The application built on openshift use innovative technologies such Quarkus runtime, mongodb Panache framework (more details : https://quarkus.io/guides/mongodb-panache) to offer :
+- a rich API services to register/update/remove company in/to/from the catalog

 ## Prerequesties
 Install :